 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 It's hard to find a better school than University of South Florida - Main Campus if you wish to study Social Work.
-University of South Florida - Main Campus social work students earn 0.9% more than the typical social work graduate.
-Situated in Tampa, Florida, this university is a good choice for students who flourish in a city atmosphere.
+University of South Florida - Main Campus is one of the largest schools in Florida.

 Harding University is among your top options if you want to study Social Work.
-Graduates of the social work program earn an average of $30,267 in the first five years of working and $53,366 after their first five years of working.
 This is a wonderful option for students who favor the charms of a small college town.